 What is the difference between Open Learning and Summer Programs?

-High school students may participate in both AI4ALL Open Learning and AI4ALL Summer Programs.
+AI4ALL Open Learning is designed to be a resource for teachers who would like to teach AI to high school students.
+AI4ALL Summer Programs is a program for high school students to learn about AI.
 No prior AI experience is required or expected for either program.
 Learn more about Open Learning here and Summer Programs here.

 College Pathways is an initiative designed to spark interest and support persistence in artificial intelligence for undergraduate students.
 The program offerings are co-hosted with universities and connect participants with interdisciplinary AI education, career-readiness resources, and a supportive on-campus peer community.
 College Pathways is designed to work in tandem with AI academic courses offered by participants’ universities.